 The NTH Drilling Engineers are responsible for overseeing activities at each of the drilling sites, observing the drilling operations and documenting the collection of data obtained from the drilling operations.
-The Drilling Engineers (along with Kurt Warning) also serve as the "eyes and ears" of the Project Team regarding any activities of on-site project team members and the activities of non-project personnel in the vicinity of the drilling sites.
-During times when Craig Johnson or Fritz Klingler (or their direct designees) are not on site, the designated drilling engineer-in-charge will be authorized to act on behalf of them and provide communication and direction to all subconsultants to NTH, as well as MDOT geotechnical staff, MDEQ, OSHA, and emergency services personnel.
+The Drilling Engineers (along with Ennis Smith) also serve as the "eyes and ears" of the Project Team regarding any activities of on-site project team members and the activities of non-project personnel in the vicinity of the drilling sites.
+During times when Craig Johnson or Fritz Klingler (or their direct designees) are not on site, the designated Drilling Engineer in Charge will be authorized to act on behalf of them and provide communication and direction to all subconsultants to NTH, as well as MDOT geotechnical staff, MDEQ, OSHA, City of Detroit, and emergency services personnel.
 For any decision beyond the ordinary, the drilling engineer-in-charge will contact Craig Johnson or Fritz Klingler (or their designated representative) 24 hours per day, seven days per week and obtain input and assistance as necessary.
+The Drilling Engineer in Charge will have an orange high-visibility vest, as for easily identification by emergency services personnel.

-Somat Engineering is contracted to provide drilling inspection services for this project for six of the eight rotary drilled borings.
-Somat is contracted to The Corradino Group, but will be coordinated in the Field by NTH Consultants.
+Somat Engineering is contracted to provide drilling inspection services for this project for six of the ten rotary drilled borings.
+Somat is contracted to Corradino Group, but will be coordinated in the field by NTH Consultants.
 At any given time, Somat personnel on site will report any issues to the NTH drilling engineer-in-charge on site.
 Somat will also provide daily and weekly reports to Craig Johnson, for compilation into the overall daily and weekly field investigation reports.

 Drilling Program Ombudsman, Harry Santana of Corradino, is responsible for addressing the minute-by-minute comment needs of the general public.
 He will also work with the Project Manager, Joseph Corradino, to address media inquires, complaints, and related matters.
+He will also be responsible for notifying the public where buses will be located in the unlikely event of an evacuation during drilling.